-Have you ever seen a white cloth doll that looks like a ghost hanging in houses and some places in Japan?
-This doll is called Teru Teru Bozu and in this article, we will see some curiosities about this bald doll, its song, and its origin.
+Have you ever seen a small white cloth doll that looks a bit like a ghost hanging from houses and other spots around Japan?
+This little guy is called Teru Teru Bozu, and in this article I want to walk you through the meaning of this bald doll, the curious children's song attached to it, and where the whole tradition came from in the first place.

 The meaning of Teru Teru Bozu

-In Japan, children are taught from an early age about the wonderful powers of Teru Teru Bozu [てるてるぼうず] literally means something like bright bald head (a reference to monks).
+In Japan, children learn from a young age about the supposed powers of Teru Teru Bozu [てるてるぼうず], which literally means something like "shiny bald head" — a clear nod to Buddhist monks, who traditionally shave their scalp.

 てるてるぼうず、てるぼうず